 Etiquette 1.
 Act with class.
 2. Check emotions before responding to bystanders and especially cars.
 Consider the next cyclist and how your behavior will affect how they are treated.
 This is a matter of life and death.
 3. Take a moment to enjoy the unique out & back experience by cheering for your fellow savages and taunting your friends.
-Whether an across the road rolling high five or a road side regroup it's cool to be out there both solo, unsupported and all in it together.
+Whether an across the road rolling high five or a trail side hangout it's cool to be out there both unsupported and all in it together.

+Minimum Racer Safety Requirements (Racers are encouraged to go above and beyond like wearing glasses.)
 1. Helmet 2.
 2 front white lights.
 2 rear red lights.
 Both front lights must have separate power, both rear separate, one front and one rear may share a power source.
 At the minimum...
 1 front & 1 rear should be on at night.
-3. Upper body reflective vest or "vest" ("Vest" example: Amphipod Xinglet.
+3. Upper body high visibility reflective vest or sash.
+Example: Amphipod Xinglet.
 Vest designed to be worn over any other garment.
-Battery aided reflective vests must remain reflective absent batteries.)
-4. Reflective tape on back of both sides seat stay, front of both sides fork, 3 pieces tape each side of rim or cranks in rim brake situations.
-5. Sticker or marker writing on bike stating your name and name & phone # of your emergency contact.
+(Any pack/s that may cover a portion of the vest must have reflective features.)
+4. High visibility reflective ankle bands at night.
+5. Reflective tape on back of both sides seat stays, front of both sides fork, 3 pieces tape each side of rim or cranks in rim brake situations.
+6. Sticker or marker writing on bike stating your name & state of residence AND name & phone # of your emergency contact.
 Emergency contact must read and understand entire NSBR website.